 - gain new knowledge and tools to ensure their voice is central in international human rights decision-making

 - explore and compare the benefits of engagement with the UN Human Rights Council, the Special Procedures, the OHCHR, the UPR and the Treaty Bodies, and examine how they can use them to bolster their work at the national level

 - develop strategies and lobbying techniques to increase the potential of their national and regional advocacy work and contribute to human rights change on the ground

-- A distance learning course hosted on the tailor-made HRDAP Platform on the ISHR Academy, which provides access to interactive learning materials and e-learning courses on each key UN human rights mechanism and body, as well as advocacy and lobbying strategies
+- A private distance learning course hosted on the tailor-made HRDAP Platform on the ISHR Academy, which provides access to interactive learning materials and e-learning courses on each key UN human rights mechanism and body, as well as advocacy and lobbying strategies

 - A chance to meet human rights experts and advocates in order to hear first-hand about the strategies used to push issues through the UN

 - The opportunity to build networks around the world, and learn from peers from a range of regions working on a different human rights issues, through the online HRDAP Community Space and in-person